top of page

 • Repeated patterns of behavior in relationships

-It is important that you face these emotions as they come up.
+It is crucial to face these emotions as they arise.
 Repression is a temporary fix that often causes problems to become more deeply rooted in your everyday life.
-Actively working through grief allows you to feel closure.
+Actively working through grief allows you to find closure.

 Divorce is an extremely difficult experience.
-Grieving and experiencing the multifaceted emotions that come with divorce do not make you broken- it makes you a functioning individual!
-Grief means that you had a connection with someone.
-And that in of itself is special.
+Grieving and experiencing the multifaceted emotions that come with divorce do not make you broken; they make you a functioning individual!

 If you would like to talk to a professional therapist to help navigate your grief through your divorce, we are here to support you.
 Contact us at 416-949-9878 or info@georgetowncouplestherapy.com.